Psychosis. Symptoms and Treatment

 Delusions

 One of the most common symptoms of psychosis are delusions.
 A delusion is a false belief contradicting reality while resisting any logical explanation or proof.
 Delusions may include various thematic content.
-They are context and culture dependent.
+They are context- and culture-dependent.
 Delusional themes reflect the current culture of a particular time and place.
 The DSM-5 characterizes a particular delusion as “bizarre” if it is clearly implausible or inconsistent with the surrounding cultural context.

 The German psychiatrist and philosopher Karl Jaspers proposed to classify psychotic delusions into primary and secondary types.
 He theorized that primary delusions appear suddenly and that they are irrational in terms of normal psychological processes.
 Jaspers describes secondary delusions that are influenced by the person’s current situation and personal and cultural background.